-Students are responsible for purchasing and maintaining certain pieces of equipment (stethoscopes, etc.).
+Students are responsible for purchasing and maintaining certain pieces of equipment (stethoscopes, face masks, face shields, splash resistant goggles, etc.).
 Faculty will specify equipment requirements and post the requirements in the course syllabi.
 Any TTUHSC School of Nursing equipment checked out to students must be returned in the same condition as received.
 A student must replace or pay TTUHSC for any damaged or misplaced equipment while in a student's possession.